Nichts zu verbergen? Ein moderner Mythos und 12 Argumente dagegen

 The following configuration disables root logins on the remote machine.
 Only users belonging to the group ssh-users may establish a connection.
 Access to the remote machine is tied to the local user’s private key.

-Choose an encryption passphrase to secure the private key that you will generate in Step 5.
+Begin by choosing an encryption passphrase to secure the private key that you will generate in Step 5.

 On the remote machine